 Some important points:

-• We do not promote tax avoidance schemes or offshore secrecy tools
+• Our accountant does not offer tax avoidance schemes or offshore secrecy tools

 • All clients undergo AML/KYC checks

-• We work only with structures that respect PSC disclosure, accounting standards, and HMRC transparency
+• Works only with structures that respect PSC disclosure, accounting standards, and HMRC transparency

 Specialist Services for Non-UK Residents